rails/rails/guides/source/active_model_basics.md

 ### Serialization

 `ActiveModel::Serialization` provides basic serialization for your object.
-You need to declare an attributes hash which contains the attributes you want to serialize.
+You need to declare an attributes Hash which contains the attributes you want to serialize.
 Attributes must be strings, not symbols.

 ```ruby